haidarim/LPIC1/LPIC1.md

 - Device units, used to manage hardware devices recognized by the kernel
 - Mount units, used to manage mount points for filesystem
 - Timer units, used to schedule actions to be taken at specific times or intervals
-- Target units, used to group units and synchronize the systemstate.
+- Target units, used to group units and synchronize the systemstate. each target is a combination of services.
 - Swap units, used to manage swap space on the system
 - Snapshot units, used to capture the current state of the systemd manager.
 - Slice units, used to manage resources for processes